Application Integration

 C7N Filter and Resource Types

-1. The c7n.filters package defines about 23 generic filter classes, all of which need to provide the resource object in the activation, and possibly provide a library of generic CEL functions used for evaluation.
-The general cases are of this is handled by the resource definition classes creating values in a JSON document.
+1. The c7n.filters package defines about 23 generic filter classes.
+These apply to a resource object.
+Additionally, there’s a library of generic functions used for evaluation.
+Generally, the resource definition classes create values in a JSON document.
 These values reflect the state of the resource and any closely-related resources.

-The atomic filter clauses have two general forms:
+The atomic filter clauses within a policy document have two general forms:

 • Those with “op”.
 These expose a resource attribute value, a filter comparison value, and an operator.
 For example, resource.creationTimestamp < timestamp("2018-08-03T16:00:00-07:00").